 As an alternative, next door is Elizabeth Pointe Lodge – a picturesque oceanfront lodge with Southern hospitality such as a wraparound porch with rocking chairs and sweet tea.
 My parents stayed here and really enjoyed it!

-Timoti Seafood Shack
+Timoti Seafood Shack in Amelia Island

 Once we were checked in to the hotel, we drove over to the heart of Fernandina Beach for lunch.
 We ended up at this simple seafood shack with a covered outdoor patio.
 I got the poke bowl and Natalie’s fresh lemonade.
 It’s the perfect spot for a casual, quick meal.
 On the same block was Sabbia Mediterranean Street Food, Nana Teresa’s Bake Shop and Cafe Karibo, which had a nice garden patio and longer wait!